Quick answer

 -

-Reinsert the Battery: After performing the checks, reinsert the battery into the charger and observe the LED behavior.
+Reinsert the Battery: After the checks, reinsert the pack and watch the LED behavior.
+A steady blink in red alone means charging has started normally.

 If you need a replacement battery, consider this option: